erjosito/azure-networking-lab/README.md

 **Note:** the command above will take some seconds to execute, since it needs to access to low-level routing tables programmed in the VM's NIC

-**Optionally:** find out and execute the commands in order to change the next hop for the other routes in the routing table for myVnet1.

-**Step 4.**	And now VM1 should be able to reach VM2, this time not over the NVA, but over the VPN gateway.
-Note that ping now is working, since the VPN gateway is not filtering out ICMP as the NVA did:
+**Step 4.**	And now our jump host should still be able to reach other VMs.
+Not over the NVA, but over the VPN gateway.
+Note that ping now is working, since the VPN gateway is not filtering out ICMP traffic, as our iptables NVA did:

 <pre lang="...">
-lab-user@myVnet1-vm1:~$ <b>ping 10.2.1.4</b>
+lab-user@myVnet1-vm2:~$ <b>ping 10.2.1.4</b>
 PING 10.2.1.4 (10.2.1.4) 56(84) bytes of data.
 64 bytes from 10.2.1.4: icmp_seq=4 ttl=63 time=7.59 ms
 64 bytes from 10.2.1.4: icmp_seq=5 ttl=63 time=5.79 ms
 64 bytes from 10.2.1.4: icmp_seq=6 ttl=63 time=4.90 ms
 </pre>

+**Optional:** find out and execute the commands to change the next hop for other routes in other routing tables.

 ### What we have learnt